Deepak Ananthapadmanabha

-Deepak Colundalur Ananthapadmanabha is an online journalist and comedian based in New York City who hosted "The Circuit", a weekly online show on MOJO HD.
+Deepak Colundalur Ananthapadmanabha is an American online journalist and comedian based in New York City who hosted "The Circuit", a weekly online show on MOJO HD.
 Deepak is a high school art teacher and co-host of the stand up/music showcase AbeMixture, which occurs monthly at Pacific Standard bar in Park Slope, Brooklyn.
 He is also the voice of the announcer on Baking W/ Mercury.

 Education

 From 1993 to 1998 Ananthapadmanabha attended the University of Massachusetts Amherst, earning a B.A. in Communications.
 In 2006 he received his M.S. in Art and Design Education from Pratt Institute.

 Show on MOJO HD

 Ananthapadmanabha hosted "The Circuit" on MOJO HD.
 The show began in early 2008.
-The show takes informative coverage of events in technology and entertainment and mixes it with bits of comedy. " it’s your proverbial bus ride through the tunnel of gadgetry, it’s your hilarious and informative lunch break" Like other online shows, for example Rocket Boom, the show covers cutting-edge developments in the digital world but does so with a light touch.
+The show takes informative coverage of events in technology and entertainment and mixes it with bits of comedy. " it's your proverbial bus ride through the tunnel of gadgetry, it's your hilarious and informative lunch break" Like other online shows, for example Rocket Boom, the show covers cutting-edge developments in the digital world but does so with a light touch.